-After updating to AXIOM 5.0, from the case dashboard users will use the case navigation drop down to navigate to the new Media Explorer.
+After updating to AXIOM 5.0 or later, from the case dashboard navigation drop down will include the Media Explorer.
 In order to use Media Explorer you’ll need to process the media in addition to the artifact processing that has already been completed; similar to how post-processing is needed for Connections and Timeline viewing.
 Post-processing for the Media Explorer will initiate when you select Media from the navigation drop down, or if you rather have features such as Timeline, Connections, and Media Explorer automatically post-process, navigate to settings from within AXIOM Examine and select the Post Processing options you’d like run for your future cases.

-Users can also filter based on items such as camera make, model, serial numbers as well as attributes found within VICS hashsets such as Category and Categorization Source, to Identified offenders and victims along with indicators for self generated and distributed media.
-Additionally, filters for skin tone %, media attributes such a filtering by extension type, or even file attributes found on particular file system’s like APFS can help narrow results for examiners.
+Users can also filter based on items such as camera make, as well as camera and lens model and serial numbers.
+Attributes found within VICS hashsets such as Category and Categorization Source, VICS comments series, tags, Identified offenders and victims along with indicators for self generated and distributed media.
+Additionally, filters for skin tone %, file size, media attributes such a filtering by extension type, recovery method or even file attributes found on particular file system’s like APFS and MIME type can help narrow results for examiners.
 Video attributes such as carved video file size, container format, content format and media duration provide even more opportunities for focusing on media files pertinent to the examination.

-Additionally, we’ve included a new Hit Stacking feature, which groups media containing the same MD5 or SHA1 hash into a single item.
+Additionally, we’ve included a new Hit Stacking feature, which groups media containing the same data comparison parameters into a single item.
 Hit Stacking can be applied to files with the same hash value (MD5 or SHA1) or files using the same PhotoDNA delineation.
 Users will see numbers such as “1 of 5” with a stacked icon under each image within the media thumbnail view.
 In this example, there would be 5 copies of the same picture found in various locations within the evidence.
 Users can select the stack icon to reveal the matching hash and related information such as the locations the images were found.

 Another welcomed addition to AXIOM is the ability to hover over image/video, which will provide a larger, higher resolution preview of the image or video.
 Users can also zoom and pan around an image within the preview.
 For videos you can use the mouse to quickly scroll through the contents of the video, which we refer to as Video Scrubbing.
 This feature can be toggled on / off in Settings (see above).